Plutus Payroll clients and staff fell for plausible business model fairy tales

 Free payroll service claimed to make money with commissions and short term loans

-Fallen Australian payroll-services-for-contractors company Plutus Payroll convinced clients and staff that it had hit upon a business model let it fund free payroll services with clever money market plays, commission deals with financial services companies and by selling workers' details to marketers.
+Fallen Australian payroll-services-for-contractors company Plutus Payroll convinced clients and staff that it had hit upon a business model that let it fund free payroll services with clever money market plays, commission deals with financial services companies and by selling workers' details to marketers.

 But those revenue sources appear to be chimerical as Plutus has since been named as a vehicle used to perpetrate an AU$165m (US$122.5m, £94.5m) tax fraud scheme.

 A few of the contractors El Reg contacted said they did pause to wonder if Plutus was perhaps a bit too good to be true.
-Plutus staff would explain that the company received comissions from financial services companies and would also on-sell their data to third parties and that they could expect to receive offers from marketers.
+Plutus staff would explain that the company received commissions from financial services companies and would also on-sell their data to third parties and that they could expect to receive offers from marketers.
 Commissions of this type are common in Australia and as tech contractors can earn very good wages down under it's entirely conceivable that marketers would clamour for their contact details.

 An email a Plutus Payroll worker sent to a contractor, explaining the benefits the company offered